Lakeland—Fort Myers Line: Fort Myers Southern Branch

-Once the land boom was underway, the ACL partnered with a number of local businessmen including advertising entrepreneur Barron Collier, who owned large amounts of land in the newly created Collier County.
-Through this partnership, they acquired the dormant charter of the unbuilt Fort Myers Southern Railroad (which was chartered in 1918 by the Fort Myers Southern Railroad Company) and used it to extend the line from Fort Myers further south into Collier County.
+Once the Florida land boom was underway in the early 1920s, the Atlantic Coast Line partnered with a number of local businessmen including advertising entrepreneur Barron Collier, who owned large amounts of land in the newly created Collier County.
+Through this partnership, they acquired the dormant charter of the unbuilt Fort Myers Southern Railroad (which was chartered in 1918 by the Fort Myers Southern Railroad Company) and used it to extend the line from Fort Myers further south to Collier County.
 The Atlantic Coast Line would designate track south of Fort Myers as the Fort Myers Southern Branch, referencing the line's charter.
-The line reached Bonita Springs by late 1925 where a depot was built just south of the Imperial River.
+Tracks reached Bonita Springs in June of 1925 with regular passenger service commencing on September 7, 1925 to a depot just south of the Imperial River.

-The line was further extended to Naples by December 1926, where a depot was built on the east side of town.
-The original Naples depot was located on the northeast corner of Airport Road and Radio Road (near Naples Airport).
-A turning wye was built in Bonita Springs and for many years, trains terminating in Naples were turned around here and backed down to the original Naples depot since there was no wye there.
-The line was built on the east side of town because the Atlantic Coast Line's competitor, the Seaboard Air Line Railroad (SAL), was building a parallel line from Fort Ogden to Fort Myers and Naples via their Seaboard–All Florida Railway subsidiary.
-The SAL quietly managed to secure a more ideal right of way to downtown Naples.
-SAL's service to Naples commenced eleven days after the ACL, though SAL discontinued service to Naples by 1942.
+The following year, the line was further extended to Naples with passenger service beginning on December 27, 1926.
+The extension ran just east of Naples, with the original Naples depot located on the present northeast corner of Airport Road and Radio Road (near Naples Airport).
+The line was built on the east side of town because the Atlantic Coast Line's competitor, the Seaboard Air Line Railroad, was building a parallel line from Fort Ogden to Fort Myers and Naples.
+The Seaboard Air Line quietly managed to secure a more ideal right of way to downtown Naples.
+Seaboard's service to Naples would commence eleven days after the Atlantic Coast Line.

-The line was extended one last time to Collier City on Marco Island in mid 1927.
+The Fort Myers Southern Branch was extended one last time from Naples to Collier City on Marco Island in mid 1927.
 The line would remain the as the Atlantic Coast Line's southernmost track until 1928, when their parallel Haines City Branch was extended to Everglades City.

 By the end of 1927, the Atlantic Coast Line was running regular passenger train service to Naples.
+Trains terminating in Naples were turned around at a turning wye in Bonita Springs and backed down to the original Naples depot since there was no wye there.
+Additionally, two daily passenger trains from Tampa were also running the line to Naples by 1927.
+These trains ran on the Atlantic Coast Line's subsidiary, the Tampa Southern Railroad, which had been extended from Sarasota to connect with the Lakeland—Fort Myers Line in Southfort (near Fort Ogden) in 1927.
+Service from Tampa via Sarasota was short-lived and the connection to Sarasota was abandoned by 1949.
 Service to Marco Island was provided by a mixed train from Fort Myers and Naples.
-The Doxsee Clam Cannery was the railroad's main freight customer on Marco Island.
+The Doxsee Clam Factory was the railroad's main freight customer on Marco Island.
 A wye was also built on Marco Island.